Showing posts with label Reef. Show all posts

 It was getting late, and we wanted to reach Saraland before dark.

-We arrived at Comfort Inn 1200 SHELTON BEACH RD SARALAND, AL, checked into our room and walked next door to eat dinner at Winzell’s.
-I ordered a fried shrimp basket with Coleslaw and water with lemon to drink.
+We arrived at Comfort Inn 1200 SHELTON BEACH RD SARALAND, AL, checked into our room and walked downstairs to eat dinner at Winzell's.
+I ordered a fried shrimp basket with Coleslaw, water, and lemon to drink.

-My friend ordered the Shrimp Poboy served with lettuce, tomatoes, purple onion, and pickles, served out their signature bread served with French fries.
+My friend ordered the shrimp po'boy, which was served with lettuce, tomatoes, purple onion, and pickles.
+Their signature bread was also served with French fries.

 It had been a long day, so we retired to our room for the night.